 In April 1929, Joaquín Sánchez i Cordovés is named deputy director of Union Radio Barcelona.
 He is a young engineer who had previously occupied the position of Technical Director and is leading the RB Laboratory together with Dr. Baltà i Elies and Dr. García Banús an Organic Chemistry professor at the University of Barcelona.
 Joaquín Sanchez improves the broadcast and eliminates static noise, obtaining superior results to the manufacturer’s own house expected.
 It results in a more economical operation, doubling the power and had broadcasted for up to 16 hours.

 Some time before and as a consequence of the continuous investments that the ANR was doing, economic problems had made worse and a dirty war exploits by Union Radio Madrid to seize definitely the Catalan station.
-There were: records, slander, police pursuits and many others had to suffer the components of the Board, until, withheld 48 hours by order of Primo de Rivera at the General Direction of Security in Madrid on 14th of March, 1929 yielded the radio station.
+There were: records, slander, police pursuits and many others had to suffer the components of the Board, until, withheld 48 hours by order of Primo de Rivera at the General Direction of Security in Madrid on 14th of March, 1929 yielded the radio station,under pressure and threat.
 But Noble, Llorens and Rifà are left with Associació Nacional de Radiodifusión (ANR) financial.
 In Madrid are accused of fraud, but Catalans win the lawsuit after two years.
 As the financial entity belonged to 11,000 Catalan listeners who paid 3-5 pesetas each month, Union Radio could not expropriate it.

 Union Radio Madrid wants ANR to disappear, as the absence of radio station had now any sense.
 But the ANR was the most important association of Spain listeners and they had demonstrated to the “Junta Técnica e Inspectora de Radiocomunicación” (Technical and inspector Board of Radio communication) who appoints them, his advisers on radio by Royal Decree nº 1712 26-VII-1929.